idvorkin/techdiary/notes/advertising.md

 ### Consumer Payment + Tips

 Creators can skip the need for brand influence, and be paid by advertisers directly.
 Examples of doing this are patreon and tipping jars.

+### Merch

+That's what those t-shirts and hats are about.

 ### Bootstraping - Crowd funding